Luke460/steering-wheel-master/readme.md

  - ***Dead zone enhancement***: 5 (this value depends on your wheel dead zone, but should be similar to this value)

 ### Extreme mode
-This preset makes force feedback noticeably stronger (but makes the steering wheel slightly noisy and less linear) by increasing the low and medium values of FFB in a progressive manner (soft clipping).
+This preset makes force feedback noticeably stronger (but makes the steering wheel slightly noisy and less linear) by increasing the low and medium values of FFB in a progressive manner.
 Keep in mind that the maximum peak force is always limited to 100%.
  - ***Lut generation method***: linear lut generation
  - ***FFB Peak reduction***: 0
  - ***FFB power enhancement***: 5